Hotmoka/hotmoka/tutorial/Takamaka.md

 Let us play with the `GradualPonzi` contract.
 Go to the `ponzi` Eclipse project and copy `GradualPonzi.java` inside package `io.takamaka.tests.ponzi`.
-Then export the compiled code in jar format inside `dist`, as `ponzi.jar`.
+Then run, inside that project, the command `mvn install`.
+A file `ponzi-0.0.1-SNAPSHOT.jar` should appear inside `target`.

 Go now to the `blockchain` project and create a package `io.takamaka.tests.ponzi` inside that project.
 Copy the following code as `Main.java`.
 Its goal is to

-1. install `ponzi.jar` in blockchain
+1. install `ponzi-0.0.1-SNAPSHOT.jar` in blockchain
 2. let a first player create an instance of `GradualPonzi` in blockchain and become the first investor of the contract
 3. let two more players invest, in sequence, in the `GradualPonzi` contract